pip-services/pip-services-docs/content/en/node/tutorials/data_microservice/step7.md

 {"total":1,"data":[{"id":"2","udi":"00002","type":"altbeacon","site_id":"1","label":"TestBeacon2","center":{"type":"Point","coordinates":[2,4]},"radius":80}]}
 ```

 And that’s it!
 Congratulations!
-You’ve created a microservice that’s far more advanced than the regular <em>“Hello, World”</em> example!
+You’ve created a microservice that’s far more advanced than the regular *“Hello, World”* example!
 All source code is available on [Github](https://github.com/pip-services-samples/pip-services-beacons-node)